yourdudeken/yourdudeken/README.md

 # Hey there, I'm Kennedy Muthengi! 👋

 Welcome to my digital garden!
-I'm **Yourdudeken** (also known as **Nikodiani**), a passionate full-stack developer from Nairobi, Kenya 🇰🇪.
+I'm **Yourdudeken**, a passionate full-stack developer from Nairobi, Kenya 🇰🇪.
 I specialize in building robust, scalable, and user-friendly web applications.
 I love turning complex problems into simple, beautiful, and intuitive designs.

 ---